forestgrape/coronavirus/7_social/controlling.md

 > As of 6.6.21 in Europe with risk groups vaccinated, protections can be relaxed.
 Children get only mild Covid anyways.
 Vaccination for children is strongly discouraged here, the mRNA vaccines are magnitudes of order more risky for children than Covid.

 > As of 23.8.2021: Good ventilation is the basis.
 Additional measures depending on the epidemiological and regional situation: Possibly masks.
 Possibly regular testing with a focus on teachers.
-Measures tailored to the local situation should work fine since students and teachers normally attend only one (or sometimes two) schools.
+Measures tailored to the local situation should work fine since students and teachers normally attend only one (or sometimes two) school(s).
 Continuity in time (at least a few weeks) helps acceptance and clarity.
 Schools are  places to communicate & explain.

 > mostly written in October 2020 during a Corona wave peak in Europe.